Skip to content

 Admittedly, this is frustrating, particularly if the updates were done with good intentions.
 Nevertheless, it’s crucial to look back at the original page, compare this with the new one, and see why Google is punishing the latest revision.

 This is an area where changes can be made quickly and effortlessly.
-You can re-add those lost keywords, change the title and subtitles, revert the meta descriptionWebsite meta descriptions are used to inform web users on search engines about the content of webpages., reinstate your old URL, etc., to get your page back to its original standing in the search results pages.
+You can re-add those lost keywords, change the title and subtitles, revert the meta description, reinstate your old URL, etc., to get your page back to its original standing in the search results pages.

 Users are unlikely to tell you directly if they’ve had a negative experience on your site, but the analytics – such as their average visit time and click-through rate – can tell the entire story.